friederbluemle/livebundle-website/docs/welcome.md

 LiveBundle can be easilly extended with new functionallity thanks to its plugin based architecture.
 Need a different storage provider ?
 A different bundler or new notifiers ?
 Just write a new plugin !

-## Comparison with related React Native tools
+## Comparison with other React Native tools

 ### [Expo](https://expo.io/)